Water Gardening Supplies HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Certified Backyard Wildlife Habitats

-The Water Garden's display gardens at our retail store in Chattanooga have been certified as an official Backyard Wildlife Habitat™ by the National Wildlife Federation.
+The Water Garden's display gardens at our former retail store location in Chattanooga was a an official Backyard Wildlife Habitat™ certified by the National Wildlife Federation.
 We encourage our customers and visitors to welcome nature into their yards and water gardens.
 Although our Backyard Wildlife Habitat™ is just over a year old, the NWF's Backyard Wildlife Habitat™ program has been encouraging people to make the environment around homes and businesses wildlife friendly for more than 30 years.

 Backyard HabitatWhen we moved to our new location in the fall of 2002, we undertook the project of building a new garden area featuring multiple ponds.
 The gardens currently feature 5 display ponds ranging in size from 1,400 gallons to 18,000 gallons.
 Two additional smaller ponds will be added in coming months.
 We invite you all to come visit our Backyard Wildlife Habitat™ next time you are in the Chattanooga area.